Scripted

 Scripted is the debut studio album by American rock band Icon for Hire.
 It was released on Tooth & Nail Records on August 23, 2011, and went on to break the label's new artist record for albums sold during the first week of release.

 Background

 This is the band's first label release; they had released two EPs prior to being signed, Icon for Hire EP (2008) and The Grey EP (2009).
 Three songs from those recordings reappear here with altered arrangements and lyrics: "Off with Her Head", "The Grey", and "Only a Memory" (originally called "Pernilla").
+Two other songs were also reworked but only released as bonus tracks in the Japanese Edition: "Call Me Alive" and "Fall Apart".
 This is also the band's first recording without original bassist Joshua Davis; Josh Kincheloe would be brought in to replace him in 2011.

 Recording and production

 The album was recorded during the last quarter of 2010 and was co-produced by Rob Hawkins and Aaron Sprinkle.
 Recording was done in two parts: first with Hawkins in Nashville, then with Sprinkle in Seattle.
 Frontwoman Ariel commented on working with the two: "Their work selves could not have been more opposite.
 We worked with Rob first and it was like go, go, go from nine to five everyday solid and [then] we get to Aaron.
 He was just like so chilled.
 Just hanging out.
 He’s like, 'We’ll get to it when we get to it.'
 So, it was a lot of adjusting to the two extremes of work styles."